Talks by Peter Coxhead

 Malaysia and its Wildlife (G)

 I first visited Malaysia in the 1980s, to teach at a higher education centre on the island of Penang.
-In the last few years I have regularly visited the country again, this time as an external examiner for degree programmes.
+Later, I regularly visited the country again as an external examiner for degree programmes, sometimes staying on for a holiday.
 The varied cultures of the people, the countryside and the wildlife are all of great interest, from the quiet tea plantations in the hills to the bustle of the capital, Kuala Lumpur.
 The rapid spread of oil palm plantations raises some serious conservation issues.

 Introduction to Spiders (N)